-- You leave less than one year before your Normal Pension Age. - You elect to transfer less than 12 months before your Normal Pension Age. - You are still paying into the LGPS in another employment, or - You are receiving an LGPS pension.
+- You leave less than one year before your Normal Pension Age. - You elect to transfer less than one year before your Normal Pension Age. - You are still paying into the LGPS in another employment, or - You are receiving an LGPS pension.

-Your new pension provider will require a transfer value quotation which your LGPS administering authority will guarantee for three months.
+Your new pension provider will require a transfer value quotation which your LGPS Pension Fund will guarantee for three months.

 You may also be able to transfer out your Additional Voluntary Contributions (AVCs) to a different pension arrangement.
-The conditions for transferring an AVC are different from those set out above.
+The conditions for transferring an AVC are different.
 You can transfer your AVC without transferring your main LGPS benefits.

-If you leave the LGPS with a deferred benefit and later re-join the Scheme, your deferred benefits will normally automatically be transferred to the active pension account for your new job, unless you elect to keep it separate.
+If you leave the LGPS with a deferred benefit and later re-join the Scheme, your deferred benefits will normally be transferred to the active pension account for your new job, unless you elect to keep it separate.
 If you wish to keep your deferred benefit separate, you must normally elect to do so within 12 months of re-joining the LGPS.
 Your employer may allow you longer to decide.

+If you:

-If you leave the LGPS and are entitled to a refund of contributions (normally because you have less than two years' membership) and you:
+- leave the LGPS and are entitled to a refund of contributions (normally because you have less than two years' membership),

-- do not take a refund of contributions, and - re-join the LGPS then this deferred refund must be joined with your new active pension account.
+- do not take a refund of contributions, and

+- re-join the LGPS

+then this deferred refund must be joined with your new active pension account.